Serve velvety sautéed mushrooms over pasta, with steak or chicken, or as wonderful topping for crostini.

 Buttery, garlicky mushrooms, enhanced by white wine and thyme, are addictively delicious.
 The earthy flavor of the browned mushrooms just glows in this fabulous sauce.

-Plain mushrooms are transformed by a stint in a hot pan with olive oil until they’re browned and toasty, enhanced by dry white wine.
+Plain mushrooms are transformed by a stint in a hot pan with olive oil until they’re browned and toasty, and then enhanced by dry white wine.
 I’m telling you, when that wine hits the skillet, the aroma is out of this world.
-Then the mushrooms are bathed in a garlicky butter, with a herbal bouquet of fresh thyme.
+Next, the mushrooms are bathed in a garlicky butter, with a herbal bouquet of fresh thyme.
 Be still, my beating heart, the fragrance alone is enough to make you fall in love.

 Needless to say, the taste is just as good.
 Once you bite into one of these little gems, you’ll find that it’s almost impossible to stop eating them.
 And hey, mushrooms are good for you, right?
-Loaded with fiber, vitamins, and minerals, mushrooms are a healthy addition to your diet.
+Loaded with fiber, vitamins, and minerals, mushrooms are a healthy addition to your diet (Healthline).
 We won’t talk about the butter.

 Are sautéed mushrooms difficult to make?
 No way, the recipe is super simple.
 All you’ll need is a large skillet.
 Keep reading for ways to make these mushrooms your own specialty.